LouisOuellet/ftp-to-smb/README.md

 Options:

 -a                     => Enable Archive Mode
-                          This mode moves the transferred file in an archive folder instead of deleting it -v                     => Enable Reporting Mode
+                          This mode moves the transferred file in an archive folder -v                     => Enable Reporting Mode
                           Input commands sent are stored in -e                     => Compile errors and warnings after execution